 - Ensure the anti-block shield is enabled and secure.

-- Seal the interior of the lid with the silicone sealing ring.
-Note that this is frequently shipped completely assembled.
+- Seal the interior of the lid with the silicone sealing ring (usually shipped pre-assembled).

-- Secure the condensation collection to the back of the Instant Pot with a snap.
+- Secure the condensation collector to the back with a snap.

 Using the Instant Pot